redux-utilities/redux-actions/README.md

 import { handleActions } from 'redux-actions';
 ```

 Creates multiple reducers using `handleAction()` and combines them into a single reducer that handles multiple actions.
 Accepts a map where the keys are passed as the first parameter to `handleAction()` (the action type), and the values are passed as the second parameter (either a reducer or reducer map).
+The map must not be empty.

 The second parameter `defaultState` is required, and is used when `undefined` is passed to the reducer.